DSpace/RestContract/communities.md

 * **(mandatory)** parent, the UUID of the parent community
 * page, size [see pagination](README.md#Pagination)

+Return codes:
+* 200 OK - if the operation succeed
+* 400 Bad Request - if the uuid parameter is missing or invalid

 ## Creating communities

 ### Creating top level community